-- In the Video Game tie-in to the Blade Runner movie, the player character Ray has an artificial dog named Maggie you can play with Genre Savvy players probably realize it'll lead to an heart-rending Player Punch later, and the crime Ray was initially investigating involves the slaughter of several real animals including a rare tiger.
+- In the Video Game tie-in to the Blade Runner movie, the player character Ray has an artificial dog named Maggie you can play with, and the crime Ray was initially investigating involves the slaughter of several real animals including a rare tiger.
 Then it gets complicated: the shop owner was selling fakes but fudging records and tests so they were considered 'true' (and more expensive) animals

 - In Xenosaga, we view one of Ziggy's memories in which he gives his son a robotic dog as a pet, as he was regretfully unable to obtain a real one.

 - Freefall takes place on a planet being Terraformed, so organics are worth considerably more than gold or diamonds.